thearn/webcam-pulse-detector/README.md

 ![Alt text](design.png "Signal processing")

 This process design is implemented in the openMDAO assembly object defined in [lib/processors.py](lib/processors.py).
-The portion of the analysis that tries to emulate the Eulerian Video Magnification feedback loop is shown in the lower-right corner of this graph, from the `fft` component to `highlight_fhd`.
+Essentially, the portion of the analysis that tries to emulate the Eulerian Video Magnification video feedback mechanism is shown in the lower-right corner of this graph, from the `fft` component to `highlight_fhd`.
+The other components handle color pre-processing, head detection/tracking, annotation and highlighting, etc.

 The definition of each component block used can be found in the source files [lib/imageProcess.py](lib/imageProcess.py), [lib/signalProcess.py](lib/signalProcess.py), and